Code-Institute-Submissions/MS1-Catsitting/README.md

 **Collapsible navigation menu:**

-Each webpage will feature a navigation menu on top of the page to allow users to easily navigate across the website.
-The navigation will be collapsible on mobile devices for better visibility and user experience.
+The website will feature a fixed navigation menu on top of the page to allow users to easily navigate back and forth.
+The navigation will be collapsible on mobile devices for better visibility and automatically update according to the user's position on the page for better user experience.

 ```
 - As a first time visitor, I want a responsive website so that I can view the website across different devices.
 - As a first time visitor, I want to be able to easily navigate across the website so that I can quickly find the information I need.

 - As a business owner, I want a user-friendly responsive website so that I can create an online presence.
 ```

 **Hero banner section:**

-This page will first feature a hero image with a tagline and a call for action.
+This section will feature a hero image with a tagline and a call for action.

 ```
+- As a business owner I want to feature a logo and a tagline so that I can raise my business brand awareness.
 - As a business owner, I want a call for action so that I can generate leads.
 ```